-Corticosteroids may suppress the immune system and increase susceptibility to infection, may mask some signs of infection, and new infections may appear during their use.
+Corticosteroids may suppress the immune system and increase susceptibility to infection, may mask some signs of infection, exacerbate existing infections, increase the risk of reactivation or exacerbation of latent infections and new infections may appear during their use.
 There may be decreased resistance and inability to localize infection when corticosteroids are used.
 Infections with any pathogen including viral, bacterial, fungal, protozoan or helminthic organisms, in any location in the body, may be associated with the use of corticosteroids alone or in combination with other immunosuppressive agents that affect cellular immunity, humoral immunity or neutrophil function.
 These infections may be mild, but can be severe and at times fatal.
 With increasing doses of corticosteroids, the rate of occurrence of infectious complication increases.